Sonos Ace Review: Still WORTH IT in 2026?

 Sonos Ace Build Quality

-Picking up the Sonos Ace for the first time, I think these are the most premium feeling and well-designed headphones in the class.
+Picking up the Sonos Ace for the first time, I think these are the most premium feeling and well-designed headphone for its price.

 Although the exterior is mostly plastic, the shape and feel of the headphones to the touch is in a class above the others, save for the AirPods Max.